Virginia Beach shooting: 12 people killed in shooting at municipal center; suspect dead, police say

 The shooting happened shortly after 4 p.m. when the veteran employee of the Public Utilities Department entered a building in the city's Municipal Center, and "immediately began to indiscriminately fire upon all of the victims," Cervera said.
-He did not release the suspect's name.
+Authorities did not release the suspect's name during the press conference, instead choosing to focus on the victims.

+About an hour later, two law enforcement sources confirmed to ABC News that DeWayne Craddock, 40, is the alleged shooter.

+Police entered the building and got out as many employees as they could, then exchanged fire with the suspect, who was armed with a .45 caliber handgun, the chief said.

 WATCH: Officials give an update on Virginia Beach shooting